About Comedian Dave Goldstein

 Here’s a couple of quick videos so you can see Dave in action.
 For more, visit the Video page.

-Click the picture to see the full video.
+Click the picture above to see the full video.
 I’m at :57.